Libensemble/libensemble/libensemble/tests/scaling_tests/forces/balsam_forces/readme.md

 A system of charged particles is initialized and simulated over a number of time-steps.

-Particles' position and charge are initiated using a random stream.
-Particles are replicated on all ranks.
-**Each rank** computes forces for a subset of particles (`O(N^2)` operations).
-Particle force arrays are `allreduced` across ranks.
-Particles are moved (replicated on each rank).
-Total energy is appended to the forces.stat file.

-To run forces as a standalone executable on `N` procs:

-    mpirun -np N ./forces.x <NUM_PARTICLES> <NUM_TIMESTEPS> <SEED>
+See `forces_app` directory for details.

-**This application will need to be compiled on the remote machine:**
+**This application will need to be compiled on the remote machine**

+Choose or modify a build line from `build_forces.sh` for the target platform:

     cd libensemble/libensemble/tests/scaling_tests/forces/forces_app
     ./build_forces.sh

 ### Configuring Balsam